Summerville · Mobile Automotive Locksmith

 Cut and program on site

-Key cut from the code or the lock, transponder paired to the immobilizer, proximity fob synced to the ECU.
+Key cut from code or lock profile, transponder paired to the immobilizer, proximity fob enrolled to the ECU — done in your Summerville driveway, not at a dealer 40 minutes away.

 04

-Almost every vehicle in the new Summerville developments has an immobilizer.
-The engine won't fire unless it recognizes a chip paired to that exact car.
-Cutting a key that turns the lock is the easy half — pairing it to the immobilizer so the car accepts it is the part that takes real equipment.
+Nearly every vehicle filling the Cane Bay and Nexton driveways has an immobilizer.
+The engine won't fire unless it recognizes a chip registered to that exact car.
+Cutting a blade is step one — pairing that chip to the immobilizer so the car actually accepts the key is the step that needs real equipment.

-On push-to-start vehicles the fob and the ECU talk constantly, so adding a proximity key means registering it to that network.
-When every key is gone there's nothing to copy, so I read the immobilizer data directly and build one — the same work a dealer does, except in your driveway instead of 40 minutes away.
+Push-to-start fobs and the ECU are in constant communication, so adding a second key means enrolling it to that system.
+When every key is gone there's nothing to copy from, so I read the immobilizer data directly and build one — same work a dealer does, done in your driveway instead of 40 minutes away in a service bay.

 Handled on site